yhayat1/python-labs/Cloud-Automation/AWS/LAB01-EC2-Automation/README.md

 By the end of this lab, you will:
 - Understand how to configure AWS credentials for `boto3`
-- Use Python to interact with EC2 APIs
+- Use Python to interact with EC2 APIs using the client interface
 - Launch a t2.micro EC2 instance in your default VPC
 - Print out the instance ID and public DNS